abrifuh6/python-notes/python-basics/README.md

 ## - Lists

 - Lists are one of the most versatile and widely used data structures in Python.
 They are ordered collections that can hold a variety of data types.
 Understanding how to work with lists is fundamental for many applications.
+- Lists are mutable, meaning you can change their contents by adding or removing elements unlike "Tuples".

 ### i.
 List Basics